 Reasons not to apologize?

-- This could create some sort of legal exposure or be viewed as an admission of wrongdoing (if this is the legal advice you are receiving, please hire another attorney – its complete nonsense)
+- This could potentially create legal exposure or be viewed as an admission of wrongdoing (if this is the legal advice you are receiving, please hire another attorney – its complete nonsense)

 - An organization does not want to accept responsibility

-- This was a standard business practice and many businesses do it
+- This is a standard business practice and many businesses do it

 - The company does not want to show weakness or be viewed as struggling

 - Deeper connection to company results and success

 - Building or rebuilding a feeling of community